alainstalder/jexler/guide.md

 event queue, possibly in several threads created by the web container.
 Make sure operations are thread-safe in these two respects.

-=== Advanced: Use Case "REST Calls"
+### advanced: use case "rest calls"

-By default the `JexlerRestDispatcherServlet` is configured for the location `/rest/` and also by default requests with an HTTP header `jexler` are redirected to a `service(httpReq, httpResp)` method in the jexler indicated by the header value.
+By default, the `JexlerRestDispatcherServlet` is configured for the location `/rest/` and also by default requests with an HTTP header `jexler` are redirected to a `service(httpReq, httpResp)` method in the jexler indicated by the header value.
 How to get the jexler ID from the request is freely